+- Working on in-service lines,

 - Basic safety,

 - Survival skills,

 - Rescue,

 - Line construction and rigging, and

 - Live line maintenance, etc.

-The operational philosophy for continued education requires all linespeople to participate in routine inspections, maintenance and day-to-day repair work, and participation in operational emergency response mock exercises.
-This list will be updated to reflect emerging technologies and industry best practices.
+The operational philosophy for continued education requires all linespeople to participate in routine inspections, maintenance and day-to-day repair work, and participation in operational emergency response mock exercises and this list will be updated to reflect emerging technologies and industry best practices.